 Welcome to the VP Finance & Operations portfolio

-The nine divisions of the VPFO are responsible for the stewardship of UBC’s physical and financial assets, as well as safety and risk management for our university community.
+We are responsible for the stewardship of UBC’s physical and financial assets, as well as safety, risk management, and assurance across our university community.

 VPFO Strategic Plan 2024–2027